'Abla f Arabic

 meaning "hibiscus, lotus" or 甫 (fǔ)

 meaning "begin, man, father", in addition to other characters with a similar pronunciation.
-A famous bearer was the 8th-century Tang dynasty poet Du Fu, whose given was 甫
+A famous bearer was the 8th-century Tang dynasty poet Du Fu, whose given name was 甫

-FYODOR m Russian
+Fyodor m Russian

-Russian form of THEODORE
+Russian form of Theodore

 .
 It was borne by three tsars of Russia.
-Another notable bearer was Fyodor Dostoyevsky (1821-1881), the Russian author of such works as 'Crime and Punishment' and 'The Brothers Karamazov'.
+Another notable bearer was Fyodor Dostoyevsky (1821-1881), the Russian author of such works as Crime and Punishment

-GANDALF m Norse Mythology, Literature
+Gandalf m Norse Mythology, Literature

 in Old Norse, from the elements gandr

-"wand, staff, cane" and álfr
+"wand, staff, magic, monster" and alfr

-"elf".
-This name belongs to a dwarf in the 'Völuspá', a 13th-century Scandinavian manuscript which forms part of the Poetic Edda.
-The author J. R. R. Tolkien borrowed the name for a wizard in his novels 'The Hobbit' (1937) and 'The Lord of the Rings' (1954).
+, a 13th-century Scandinavian manuscript that forms part of the Poetic Edda.
+The author J. R. R. Tolkien borrowed the name for a wizard in his novels The Hobbit

-GEOFFREY m English, French
+Geoffrey m English, French

 From a Norman French form of a Germanic name.
 The second element is Germanic frid